JorgenWP/synthetic-data/README.md

 This project builds upon existing open-source work in the graph generation community.
 We include and adapt components from the following:

 - **BiGG** ([Google Research](https://github.com/google-research/google-research/tree/master/bigg))
   Apache 2.0 License
-  Portions of this codebase (e.g., `FenwickTree`, `RecurTreeGen`, input preprocessing) are adapted from BiGG and clearly marked in-file.
+  The BiGG project has been used and slightly modified for this work.

 <!-- - **GraphRNN** ([Jiaxuan You et al.](https://github.com/JiaxuanYou/graph-generation))
   MIT License